EncM3U/DPlayer-ReadyToUse/README.md

 ### Danmaku Settings

-> No time to write this cause Fxxxing school suddenly shift the School day to an earlier date.
+> No time to write this cause Fxxxing school suddenly bring the School day to an earlier date.

 > Wait for update